Quantum gravity states, entanglement graphs and second-quantized tensor networks: Introduction

 Therefore, both formalisms of group field theory and tensor networks rely on graphical structures built up from entanglement.
-In this work, we make this shared feature explicit and more precise, building on previous work which had already pointed out the relation between the LQG spin networks and particular TN decompositions, for example \cite{PhysRevB.86.195114,Singh_2010}, and carried over a first-quantized version of the GFT framework in \cite{Chirco_2018}.
-When moving to the proper second-quantized formulation of GFT, a crucial difference with the quantum information language arises: while the GFT quanta are indistinguishable, the nodes of a tensor network, as normally defined, are not.
-In a quantum gravity model, the indistinguishability of the building blocks of space is a necessary condition for background independence.
-In fact, it can be understood as a discrete counterpart of invariance under diffeomorphisms, as vertex labels play the role analogous to \virg{coordinates} over an abstract combinatorial pattern.
+In this work, we make this shared feature explicit and more precise, at the same time strengthening and generalizing the correspondence between quantum gravity states and tensor networks, building on previous work which had already pointed out the relation between the LQG spin networks and particular TN decompositions, for example \cite{PhysRevB.86.195114,Singh_2010}, and carried over a first-quantized version of the GFT framework in \cite{Chirco_2018}.
+On the one hand, our work advances the description of discrete geometries in GFT and the understanding of the parallel relation between entanglement and geometry; on the other, it enriches the TN language with insights from quantum gravity, overall defining a precise mathematical setting to merge tensor network techniques with that of a background-independent quantum gravity formalism.
+The benefits of the improved correspondence go both ways.